Help! Online Businesses Are Killing Mine!

 It doesn't matter whether they’re running a Facebook or eBay storefront or using sites like Etsy to get their merchandise in front of the public; online businesses just don’t have the same overhead that bricks-and-mortar retail businesses face.

-A) Just because your small business has a physical storefront doesn't mean you can't also sell your products or services online.
-Don't want to go to the trouble and expense of setting up a complete separate ecommerce website?
+- Just because your small business has a physical storefront doesn't mean you can't also sell your products or services online.
+Don't want to go to the trouble and expense of setting up a complete separate e-commerce website?
 Don't.
-There are lots of simpler ecommerce options, like the afore-mentioned Facebook or eBay storefronts you can use.
+There are lots of simpler e-commerce options, like the afore-mentioned Facebook or eBay storefronts you can use or use websites such as eBay or Etsy to sell individual or small lots of items.
+And/or advertise and post items for sale locally using Craig's List and Kijiji.

 There are two rules to follow when sending out email newsletters to keep your customers happy:

-5) And lastly, to compete with those online businesses that are cutting in to your bottom line, make sure you're the locally connected small business of choice.
+- Lastly, to compete with those online businesses that are cutting into your bottom line, make sure you're the locally connected small business of choice.
 Join groups where your customers are hanging out.
 Volunteer if you can.
 PAK Your Business Image everywhere you go.
+Don't forget to join local business organizations.
+The referrals you hear about are always just the tip of the iceberg.

 Sure, it may be that no one in your local Rotary group is going to personally bring in their children's clothes for consignment.
 But they know all kinds of people you don't and one of them may know someone who has some clothes they want to consign and mentions what "a good egg" you are – bringing you another customer.